ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -Organization
-The Organization parameter specifies the organization that's used in CBA.
-Be sure to use an .onmicrosoft.com domain for the parameter value.
+The Organization parameter specifies the organization that's used in CBA or for a ManagedIdentity .
+Be sure to use a .onmicrosoft.com domain for the parameter value.
 Otherwise, you might encounter cryptic permission issues when you run commands in the app context.

-For more information about CBA, see [App-only authentication for unattended scripts in the EXO V2 module](https://aka.ms/exov2-cba).
+For more information about CBA, see [App-only authentication for unattended scripts in the ExchangeOnlineManagement module](https://aka.ms/exo-cba).

 ```yaml
 Type: String